+(a) For the year ended 31 March 2010, the Company issued 100,000,000 warrant at HK\$0.10 each for cash.
+Net proceeds from the issuance of warrant of approximately HK\$9,680,000 was recognized as warrant reserve.

+(b) The reserve arising from reorganization of approximately HK\$24,317,000 represents the difference between the nominal value of the share capital of subsidiaries acquired and the cost of investments in these subsidiaries incurred by the Company in exchange thereof, and has been debited to the reserve of the Group.

+(c) On 6 November 2012, there is a cancellation of convertible bonds with a principal amount of HK\$50,000,000.
+Equity component of the convertible bonds of approximately HK\$30,696,000 was released to deficit.

+(d) On 25 November 2013, HK\$37,100,000 convertible bonds were exercised and 74,200,000 ordinary shares were issued.

-- (a) During the year ended 31 March 2010, the Company issued 100,000,000 warrant at HK\$0.10 each for cash.
-Net proceeds from the issuance of warrant of approximately HK\$9,680,000 was recognized as warrant reserve. - (b) The reserve arising from reorganization of approximately HK\$24,317,000 represents the difference between the nominal value of the share capital of subsidiaries acquired and the cost of investments in these subsidiaries incurred by the Company in exchange thereof, and has been debited to the reserve of the Group. - (c) In November 2011, the Company redeemed the convertible bonds with a principal amount of HK\$26,000,000.
-Equity component of the convertible bonds of approximately HK\$2,387,000 was released to deficit. - (d) On 1 June 2011, the Company issued convertible bonds with a principal amount of HK\$163,100,000.
-Equity component of the convertible bonds of approximately HK\$119,919,000 was recognized in the convertible bonds reserve account. - (e) On 6 November 2012, there is a cancellation of convertible bonds with a principal amount of HK\$50,000,000.
-Equity component of the convertible bonds of approximately HK\$30,696,000 was released to deficit. - (f) The exchange reserve comprises: - (i) The foreign exchange differences arising from the translation of the financial statements of foreign subsidiaries and associates whose functional currencies are different from the functional currency of the Company. - (ii) The exchange differences on monetary items which form part of the Group's net investment in the foreign subsidiaries.
+(e) The exchange reserve comprises:

+- (i) The foreign exchange differences arising from the translation of the financial statements of foreign subsidiaries whose functional currencies are different from the functional currency of the Company. - (ii) The exchange differences on monetary items which form part of the Group's net investment in the foreign subsidiaries.